 The company prepares its returns on a consolidated basis, using the consolidation methodology set out in the Solvency II regulations.
+For the financial consolidation, all companies in the Group are consolidated using Method 1, as agreed with the PRA.

-We are required to report on any periods of non-compliance with the MCR and significant non-compliance with the SCR during the reporting period.
-There have been no periods of non-compliance with the MCR or significant non-compliance with the SCR during the 2017 reporting period.
+We are required to report on any periods of non-compliance with the Minimum Capital Requirement (MCR) and significant non-compliance with the SCR during the reporting period.
+There have been no periods of non-compliance with the MCR nor significant non-compliance with the SCR during the 2018 reporting period.

-The ratio of the Company's available capital to its regulatory SCR, inclusive of the £235m capital receipt, was 145.0% at 31 December 2017, indicating capital resources were in excess of the regulatory minimum.
+The ratio of the Company's available capital to its regulatory SCR was 149.6% at 31 December 2018 (145.0% in 2017) indicating capital resources were in excess of the regulatory minimum.